Maths Curriculum Intent

 Appreciate cultural influences; appreciate the role of Britain’s

-parliamentary system; participate in culture opportunities; understand, accept, respect
+participate in culture opportunities; understand, accept, respect

 and celebrate diversity.